-DriveStation Combo 4 review
+DriveStation Combo 4 full review

 There’s no doubt that the markets for external storage devices – like the capacities of the drives themselves – are expanding.
 It’s almost debatable whether consumer demand is driving technological development or vice versa, but each month seems to bring a new crop of devices in varying configurations, and with equally various selling points.
 The Buffalo DriveStation Combo 4 is a case in point.